Topics on this page:

 - A written notice of the termination of the lease stating the date by when the tenant will vacate the leased premises.

 NOTE: This limitation of liability law does not apply to a tenant under a residential lease that contains a liquidated damages clause or early termination clause that requires written notice to vacate of 1 month or less and imposes liability for rent less than or equal to 2 months' rent after the date on which the tenant vacates the leased premises (Section 8-212.2 (a)).
 Read the Law: MD Code § 8-212.2

 The periods of notice listed below are the minimum periods required by law and the tenant may not waive his right to receive the prescribed minimum.
 Read the Law: MD Code, Real Prop. § 8-208

 Notice from Landlord to Tenant to Terminate Tenancy

 The length of notice from landlord to tenant to terminate the tenancy as required by state law is as follows:

-- In tenancies for a definite term (no provision for renewal), termination notice in writing must be given at lease 1 month before the end of the term.
+- In tenancies for a definite term (no provision for renewal), termination notice in writing must be given at least 1 month before the end of the term.

 NOTE: The following notice provisions do not apply in Baltimore City and there are exceptions in Montgomery County.